 Personal acts of reconciliation

-10 actions you can take to learn more about reconciliation
+10 simple actions you can take to learn more about reconciliation

 Personal acts of reconciliation

-As individuals, while we cannot take each of the Truth and Reconciliation Commission's 94 Calls to Action and fix them on our own, we can do our part to learn our history of residential schools, and listen, truly listen, to the stories being told by survivors, so we can begin to make small changes in our daily lives to become better allies and deepen our relationships with Indigenous Peoples.
+As individuals, while we cannot take each of the TRC's 94 Calls and fix them on our own, we can do our part to learn our history of residential schools, and listen, truly listen, to the stories being told by survivors, so we can begin to make small changes in our daily lives to become better allies and deepen our relationships with Indigenous Peoples.

 Here are a few actions we can each personally take to learn more about reconciliation and foster inclusive relationships with each other.